awinogrodzki/next-firebase-auth-edge/README.md

 ### Authentication middleware

-In order to set encrypted authentication cookies we need server endpoints to handle log in and log out of the users.
+In order to set encrypted authentication cookies we need to define server endpoints to handle log in and log out of the users.

 This can be achieved pretty easily using `authentication` middleware function: